An $\alpha$-potential game framework for $N$-player dynamic games: Quantifying for stochastic differential game

 \end{remark}

-To quantify the magnitude of the asymmetry of the second-order linear derivatives of value functions \eqref{eq:value_i_open}, hence $\alpha$ in \eqref{eq:alpha_general}, we characterize the linear derivatives using the sensitivity processes of \eqref{eq:X_i_u_i_open}.
+To quantify the magnitude of the asymmetry of the second-order linear derivatives of { objective function}s \eqref{eq:value_i_open}, hence $\alpha$ in \eqref{eq:alpha_general}, we characterize the linear derivatives using the sensitivity processes of \eqref{eq:X_i_u_i_open}.
 Observe that for the state dynamics \eqref{eq:X_i_u_i_open}, the dynamics \eqref{eq:Y_h_i_general} for the first-order sensitivity process $\bY^{\bu,u'_h} \in \cS^2(\sR^N)$ simplifies into for all $t\in [0,T]$,

 where $\delta_{i,j}$ denotes the Kronecker delta such that $\delta_{i,j}=0$ if $i=j$ and $0$ otherwise.
 We now characterize the second-order sensitivity of the state process with respect to the changes in two players' controls.
-For each $h, \ell \in I_N$ with $h\not = \ell$, and each $u'_h, u''_\ell \in \cH^{4}( \sR)$, define ${\bZ}^{\bu,u'_h,u''_\ell} \in \cS^2(\sR^N) $ as the solution of the following dynamics: for all $i\in I_N$ and $t\in [0,T]$,
+For each $h, \ell \in { [N]}$ with $h\not = \ell$, and each $u'_h, u''_\ell \in \cH^{4}( \sR)$, define ${\bZ}^{\bu,u'_h,u''_\ell} \in \cS^2(\sR^N) $ as the solution of the following dynamics: for all $i\in { [N]}$ and $t\in [0,T]$,

 where $\mathfrak{f}^{\bu,u'_h,u''_\ell}_{i}:\Omega\times [0,T]\to \sR$ is defined by

 and $\bY^{\bu,u'_h}$ and $\bY^{\bu,u''_\ell} $ are defined as in \eqref{eq:Y_h_i_open}.
 Similar arguments as that for \cite[Lemma 4.7]{carmona2016lectures} show that for all $u'_h, u''_\ell \in \mathcal{H}^{4}( \sR)$, $ \lim_{\varepsilon\searrow 0} \sE\left[\sup_{t\in [0,T]} \left| \frac{1 }{\varepsilon}(\bY^{\bu^\varepsilon,u'_h}_t -\bY^{\bu,u'_h}_t) -{\bZ}^{\bu, u'_h, u''_\ell}_t \right|^2 \right] =0, $ where $\bu^\varepsilon =(u_\ell+\varepsilon u''_\ell ,u_{-\ell})$ for all $\varepsilon\in (0,1)$.
 That is, ${\bZ}^{\bu, u'_h, u''_\ell }$ is the second-order derivative of the state $\bX^{\bu}$ when player $h$ first varies her control in the direction $u'_h$, and then player $\ell$ varies her control in the direction $u''_\ell$.